Alan Walker

 Alan Olav Walker (born 24 August 1997) is a Norwegian DJ and record producer.
-His songs "Faded", "Sing Me to Sleep", "Alone", "All Falls Down", "Ignite" and "Darkside" have each been multi-platinum-certified and reached number 1 on the VG-lista chart in Norway.
+His songs "Faded", "Sing Me to Sleep", "Alone", "All Falls Down", "Ignite", and "Darkside" have each been multi-platinum-certified and reached number 1 on the VG-lista chart in Norway.
 (Note: Adapted from Alan Walker discography.)
 Walker values his anonymity and is known to wear a hoodie and mask to remain inconspicuous.
 His musical style is primarily described as house music, and is characterized by emotionally rich and grandiose melodies.

 Walker grew up in Fana, Bergen, Norway, and began making music around 2012.
-Using feedback from fans online, he later gained recognition by posting several videos on YouTube and SoundCloud.
+Using feedback from fans online, he later gained recognition by posting several songs on YouTube and SoundCloud.
 Starting out as a bedroom producer, he was better known as DJ Walkzz before signing a record deal and releasing his debut single "Fade" on NoCopyrightSounds (NCS) at the age of 17.
-In December 2015, his single "Faded", released on MER Musikk, reached number 80 on the US Billboard Hot 100 and was certified triple platinum by the Recording Industry Association of America (RIAA).
-After releasing "Sing Me to Sleep" and "Alone" in 2016, he released the single "All Falls Down" in 2017, which reached number one on the Billboard Dance Club Songs chart.
+In December 2015, his single "Faded" reached number 80 on the US Billboard Hot 100 and was certified triple platinum by the Recording Industry Association of America (RIAA).
+He followed it up with the singles "Sing Me to Sleep" and "Alone" in 2016, and "All Falls Down" in 2017, the latter of which reached number one on the Billboard Dance Club Songs chart.

-In 2018, Walker released songs such as "Darkside" and "Ignite".
-A few months later, his first studio album, Different World, debuted at number 1 on the Norwegian and Finnish charts, as well as in the Top 20 in Sweden and Switzerland.
+In 2018, Walker released "Darkside" and "Ignite".
+A few months later, his debut studio album, Different World, topped the Norwegian and Finnish album charts, and charted in the top 20 in Sweden and Switzerland.
 (Note: Adapted from Alan Walker discography.)
-In 2021, Walker released his second studio album, World of Walker.
+In 2021, Walker released his second album, World of Walker.
 The album included the singles "On My Way" and "Alone, Pt.
-II", both of which reached the Top 5 on the Norwegian VG-lista chart.
-The following year, he released his third studio album, Walkerverse Pt.
-I & II.
-To promote the album, he held the Walkerverse: The Tour.
-In 2023, he released his fourth studio album, Walkerworld, and in 2025, he released his fifth studio album, Walkerworld 2.0.
+II", both of which reached the top five on the Norwegian VG-lista chart.
+The following year, he released his third album, Walkerverse Pt.
+I & II, and supported it with Walkerverse: The Tour, which began in September.
+In 2023, he released his fourth album, Walkerworld, and in 2025, he released his fifth album, Walkerworld 2.0, and, later in 2025, he collaborated with Steve Aoki to make Quantum Beats.

 Walker has won three MTV Europe Music Awards, three Electronic Dance Music Awards, two Spellemannprisen and a NRJ Music Awards Norge.
 He has been nominated once each for a Billboard Music Awards and a Brit Awards, and twice each for the Echo Music Prize and Berlin Music Video Awards.
 He has also had seven number one singles on the Norwegian VG-lista charts and is considered one of the most popular Norwegian artist on the world market.
 Billboard ranked him 13th in their 2017 Billboard 21 Under 21, he was ranked 11th in DJ Mag's "Top 100 DJs" for 2023 and Forbes named him to their 2025 Forbes 30 Under 30 Europe list.